shxdow/shxdow.github.io/_posts/2017-07-04-wirenet-analysis.md

 13	jnz     short loc_805556F
 ```

-Line 2 - 4 - 6 load the addresses of the variables into eax, so that line 3 - 5 - 7 can push those values onto the stack and call `XQueryExtension`. `XQueryExtension` determines if the named extension is present.
+Line 2 - 4 - 6 load variables addresses into eax, so that line 3 - 5 - 7 can push those values onto the stack and call `XQueryExtension`. `XQueryExtension` determines if the named extension is present.
 Line 11 cleans up the stack, line 12 - 13 check if `XInputExtension` was present.
 If the function fails KeyLoggerState is set to 3

 ```assembly